adambard/learnxinyminutes-docs/tcl.html.markdown

 fold ::tcl::mathop::* 5 3 3 ;# ->  45

-# Conditional execution is implemented as a command
+# Conditional execution is implemented as a routine:
 if {3 > 4} {
     puts {This will never happen}
 } elseif {4 > 4} {